numbas/editor-docs/source/jme-reference.rst

     The components of a vector must be numbers.

-    When combining vectors of different dimensions, the smaller vector is padded with zeroes to make up the difference.
+    When combining vectors of different dimensions, the smaller vector is padded with zeros to make up the difference.

     **Examples**: ``vector(1,2)``, ``vector([1,2,3,4])``